pulumi/docs/content/blog/esc-key-value-table-editor-launch/index.md

 ---
-title: "Introducing the Table view for Pulumi ESC"
+title: "Introducing the Table Editor for Pulumi ESC"
 date: 2024-03-26T00:00:00-07:00
 draft: false
 meta_desc: "The Table view introduces a new visual interface for managing configuration and secrets using Pulumi ESC."